-Clinical Specialty Certification enables an audiologist or a speech-language pathologist with advanced knowledge, skills, and experience beyond the Certificate of Clinical Competence (CCC) to be identified by colleagues, employers, referral and payer sources, and the general public as a Board Certified Specialist (BCS) in a specific area of clinical practice.
-The program is completely voluntary.
-Holding specialty certification in an area of clinical practice is not required in order to practice in that area.
-The program is open to ASHA certificate holders (CCC-A and CCC-SLP) who wish to pursue the designation and see value in it.
+Clinical Specialty Certification enables an audiologist or a speech-language pathologist with advanced knowledge, skills, and experience beyond the Certificate of Clinical Competence (CCC) to be formally identified as a Board Certified Specialist (BCS) in a specific area of clinical practice.
+Professionals must have their CCC-A or CCC-SLP credential to apply for specialty certification.
+The BCS designator also helps consumers easily identify professionals who have advanced knowledge and skills in a certain specialty.
+Specialty certification is not required to practice in any area within the Audiology or Speech-Language Pathology Scopes of Practice.

-The CSC program is overseen by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) through the CFCC's Committee on Clinical Specialty Certification (CCSC).
-The CFCC establishes minimum standards for both specialty areas of practice (Tenets of Clinical Specialty Certification) and the certification of specialists (Specialist Standards).
-The CCSC monitors a Specialty Certification Board's (SCB) adherence to the CFCC's standards for the program and approves applications for new clinical specialty areas.
-Current approved specialty areas are:
+ASHA formally recognizes independent Specialty Certification Boards who have met the criteria outlined by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC).
+The CFCC establishes minimum standards for both specialty areas of practice and the certification of specialists through their Committee on Clinical Specialty Certification (CCSC).
+The CCSC monitors a Specialty Certification Board's adherence to the CFCC's standards for the program and approves applications for new clinical specialty areas.

 Each Specialty Certification Board is responsible for specifying the educational, experiential, and clinical experience beyond the CCC-A or CCC-SLP, and how they intend to meet the minimum standards outlined by the CFCC to qualify for official recognition of their specialty certification.
 Each Specialty Certification Board is also responsible for implementing its specialty certification program, including reviewing individual applications and awarding Board Certified Specialist (BCS) status to qualified applicants.
 Specialty certification is currently available through:

 For specific questions about how to apply for specialty certification, please contact the specialty certification board directly.